ryee-dev/blank-sinatra/README.md

-# Spent like 2 hours making this so you're welcome =.=
+# Spent like 2 hours doing this.
+You're welcome ;)

+## lmk if there's any bugs or problems